getgauge/taiko/packages/taiko/docs/overview.md

 ## Taiko vs Selenium

 Taiko is very different from [Selenium](https://www.selenium.dev).
 Selenium uses [WebDriver](https://www.w3.org/TR/webdriver/) a W3C standard.
 Taiko uses [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
 Taiko does not need a driver (like ChromeDriver) to connect to and automate the browser.
-Taiko bundles the latest version of Chromium, however it can automate any browser that supports the Chrome DevTools Protocol.
+Taiko bundles the latest version of Chrome, however it can automate any browser that supports the Chrome DevTools Protocol.

 Taiko does not support Webkit based browsers like Safari.
 Taiko does not support testing mobile applications.
 There are no plans to support this in the future.

 Also unlike Selenium, which can be scripted in many programming languages, Taiko will only support JavaScript and languages or languages that compile to JavaScript.

 Selenium is a general purpose browser automation tool and Taiko's API will remain